-If the worst case deflationary scenario materializes and prices fall, then inevitably some bargains will start to appear, such as cheaper real estate or stocks for your retirement portfolio.
-It is therefore good idea to put some cash aside and wait for the right opportunities.
+If the worst-case deflationary scenario materializes and prices fall, then inevitably some bargains will start to appear, such as cheaper real estate or stocks for your retirement portfolio.
+It is therefore a good idea to put some cash aside and wait for the right opportunities.
 The more buying power you have ready in a market crash, the greater fortune you can make.
 A cash reserve will also act as a safety net if you happen to lose your job.

 Defensive and High Dividend Stocks

-Continuing in our defense checklist, when preparing your existing stock portfolio for harder times you may want to increase the share of defensive sectors such as utilities, telecommunications or (some) healthcare – generally companies providing the things which people will still need to buy and pay for even with less money to spend.
+Continuing in our defence checklist, when preparing your existing stock portfolio for harder times you may want to increase the share of defensive sectors such as utilities, telecommunications or (some) healthcare – generally, companies providing the things which people will still need to buy and pay for even with less money to spend.
 Focus on those with attractive valuations and high dividend yield – because dividends bring cash and cash is king.

 Fixed income always has its place in a retirement portfolio, particularly at higher age when your investment horizon shortens.
 Moreover, when central banks are dealing with deflation, interest rates tend to decline or stay low, making bond prices high – with two caveats.

 Firstly, like stocks, all bonds are not equal.
 In deflation, as credit tightens and some particular companies and countries get in trouble, those who have invested in their bonds may face substantial losses.
-In general, government bonds of economically stable countries like the US, UK or Germany are the safest, although they also have lowest yields.
+In general, government bonds of economically stable countries like the US, UK or Germany are the safest, although they also have the lowest yields.
 Which brings us to the second caveat…

 In the current situation interest rates have already been extremely low for a long time, which means that (low risk) bonds are already quite expensive and their yields very low.
 They may still be good investments if the economy slows down and interest rates remain low for longer than expected, but if central banks start to increase rates bond prices may plummet.